Skip to Content

 Once you pinpoint your problem, it’s time to take some steps to bring your plants back up to health.

-It can be tougher treating outdoor plants because you aren’t working with such a controlled soil situation.
-Extra watering can help but unless you have really good drainage, you do run the risk of drowning your plants in the process.
+It can be tougher treating outdoor plants because you aren’t working with controlled soil and environment.
+Extra watering can help but unless you have really good drainage, you run the risk of drowning your plants in the process.

-Having too much nitrogen isn’t exactly like dealing with pH.
-You can’t just add something else to the soil to “neutralize” the nitrogen.
+Having too much nitrogen isn’t like dealing with pH.
+You can’t add something else to the soil to “neutralize” the nitrogen.
 It needs to be washed out.

 Proper Fertilizer Use